-Whether you’re exploring new trends in home automation devices or looking for the best Z Wave controllers in the market, you’re in the right site.
-These controllers are a revolution which could turn your home system into a very smart environment.
+Whether you’re exploring new trends in home automation devices or looking for the best Z-Wave controllers in the market, you’re on the right site.
+These controllers are a revolution that could turn your home system into a smart environment.

 With the rise of the “smart home” model, home automation companies are competing to come with innovative and easy to use systems.
-These devices make life easier because of their easy installation and use.
-Being a geek is not required to handle this type of technologies, and brands are working hard to make these devices as simple as possible in order to target a broader range of audiences, not only the techy ones.
-In addition to automate home lighting and expanding your home security, these Z Wave controllers (or hubs) can save you money as you can use them to monitor and reduce electricity usage.
-All of that with a centralized handy controller.
-So what are you waiting for to shift to the Z-Wave mode ?
+These devices make life more comfortable because of their easy installation and use.
+No need to be a geek to handle this type of technology and brands are working hard to make these devices as simple as possible to target a broader range of audiences, not only the techy ones.

-I’ve put together this guide so that you can find useful info about what exactly is a Z Wave controller and what is used for.
-This guide will help you find out which device will work best for you and the multiple features and differences between various Z Wave controllers.
-I’ve wrote a concentrated review on each of these devices so that you can know better what to expect.
+I’ve put together this guide so that you can find useful info about what exactly is a Z-Wave controller and what is its use.
+This guide will help you find out which device will work best for you and the multiple features and differences between various Z-Wave controllers.

 Best Z-Wave Controllers Reviewed

 In this section, you’ll find our reviews on 8 of the best Z-Wave controllers in the market.
 I’ve included links to check the price of each controller so that you can have the updated price.

 For better control over your home devices, Samsung launched the wireless version Smartthing 3rd generation allowing you to locate it anywhere in the house.
 It still has an ethernet port, but you no longer need to plug it into your router.